Clash of Clans tips and tricks - Get all the trophies with this guide!

 There is no rule set in stone to tell us which troops are by far the best.
 Ones are good for ground attacks, others for air.
 The rule of thumb here is that whatever fits your playstyle, is the best for you.
-Your best bet will be practising every strategy, using every troops, learning their strengths and weaknesses.
+Your best bet will be practicing every strategy, using every troop, learning their strengths and weaknesses.
 This way you can adapt and approach almost every base.

 How do I get free gems for Clash of Clans?